igor47/blog/_posts/2020-08-04-website-scalability.md

 This version of the web app is stateful – it retains state between requests -- and thus is no longer purely horizontally scalable.
 To realize this, think about where you would store the state.
 You could store it directly on the server which renders “Hello”.
-But, if scale by launching additional servers, then a visitor might get different servers on different requests, and would get the wrong “Hello” message and be sad   .
+But, if scale by launching additional servers, then a visitor might get different servers on different requests, and would get the wrong “Hello” message and be sad.

 Typically, looking up some data in a database is much faster than rendering a complicated web page, and so you end up with a two-tier web infrastructure.
 The first tier is a bunch of horizontally scalable, stateless web servers.